paulmotey/udpTests/README.md

-This is the tangled mess created by weak collaboration
+This is collaboration and repair of the project